 What was the process to get accepted into your course?
 What were the prerequisites?

-High School Certificate and minimum score of 70 were the pre-requisites for the course.
+High School Certificate and a minimum score of 70 were the pre-requisites for the course.

 In order to apply, I needed to submit the courses I would like to attend at the end of year 12.
 From there once the HSC was completed and I received my mark, I needed to confirm the university I wanted to attend and then received a letter of confirmation to say I was successful.